-- Fees and Hours: A fee is required for day-use in the park and an additional fee for the museum and fort.
+- Fees and Hours: A fee is required for day use in the park and an additional fee for the museum and fort.
 Another fee is required to stay overnight.
-The park is only closed on the holidays for Thanksgiving and Christmas.
+The park is only closed on the holidays of Thanksgiving and Christmas.

 - Trails: No trails have been designed for wheelchair access, but some people, especially with power assistance, may be able to do one or all of the trails.
 The Magnolia Trail (0.9 miles) is on the far side of the park with a Marsh Vista.
 Redbird Creek Trail is closer to the museum.
 A connection trail branches out halfway to the Fort McAllister site; small rocks and inclines may be physically tiring or challenging for manual wheelchairs.

 - Picnic Area & Playgrounds: Picnic Shelter #1 exists just to the left of the museum and has some access modifications, including parking.
 The sheltered picnic area can be reserved and can accommodate up to 90 people.
 This picnic area has an open cooking grill as well and tables are on a flat, paved surface.
 A few other covered picnic areas exist within the park along with another playground but are not as accessible.

 - Playgrounds: Near the staff residences not too far from the picnic area by the museum is a playground with 2 accessible parking spaces and a paved, barrier-free pathway to access the playground.